Arkansas State University - Newport

 What are my responsibilities as an FWS worker?

 As a student worker, it is your responsibility to be willing to work and perform your assigned duties to the best of your ability.
-You must be dependable, prompt and reliable in attendance and work the required period of time.
+You must be dependable, prompt, and reliable in attendance and work the required period of time.
 If you must be absent from work, your supervisor should be notified prior to your scheduled work time.
-You should not expect to be allowed to study while at work.

 How do I apply for an FWS position?